cudoventures/cudos-docs/docs/node/run-node/stake-node.md

 **`--moniker`**

 You can assign a name for your Validator node.
-This is the name that will appear in the Cudos Explorer and be available for others to delegate CUDOS to.
+This is the name that will appear in the CUDOS Explorer and be available for others to delegate CUDOS to.

 **`--chain-id`**